JGCRI/gcam-doc/emissions.md

 ### <a name="co2-luc-emissions"/> Fugitive CO<sub>2</sub> Emissions From Fossil Fuel Production (Oil, Gas, and Coal)

 Fugitive CO<sub>2</sub> emissions from fossil resource production are also included in GCAM.
 These include CO<sub>2</sub> emissions resulting from natural gas flaring that occurs at the point of extraction (e.g., oil well flares) as well as CO<sub>2</sub> gas released from oil, gas, or coal resources during the process of extraction.
+See the IPCC Guidelines for national GHG Inventories [chapter on fugitive emissions](https://www.ipcc-nggip.iges.or.jp/public/2019rf/pdf/2_Volume2/19R_V2_4_Ch04_Fugitive_Emissions.pdf) for more information.
 Fugitive CO<sub>2</sub> emissions from fossil resource production in GCAM are initialized from the [CEDS inventory](https://github.com/JGCRI/CEDS) ([Hoesly et al 2018](#Hoesly2018)) and are modeled using the  [Non-CO2 emissions](emissions.html#non-co2-overview) approach.
+Note that unconventional oil fugitive CO2 emissions are initialized in a slightly different way as described below.

 ### <a name="co2-luc-emissions"/>CO<sub>2</sub> Emissions From Land-Use and Land-Cover Change (LULCC)